GPS tracking - user manual

 RECORDING TRACKS

-Tap on a MENU button here:
+Tap on the MENU button here:

 or here:

-Following tracking controls and indicators are provided:
+The following tracking controls and indicators are provided:

 #1 - Pause the track button